Overview

 Chalk Compute is a container runtime for running arbitrary workloads — AI agents, model inference, data pipelines, or any long-running process — in isolated, sandboxed environments.
 Workloads can run on Chalk’s managed serverless fleet or on your own EKS/GKE clusters.

-Install the SDK to get started:
+Then install the SDK to get started:

 pip install chalkcompute